andywang0607/AutoAnnotationTool/README.md

 ![Execute](result/dog2.gif)
 ![Execute](result/dog.gif)

-- Save rectangle and polygon annotation data according to the [labelme](https://github.com/wkentaro/labelme) json format
+- Save and load rectangle and polygon annotation data according to the [labelme](https://github.com/wkentaro/labelme) json format

 ## Description to setting parameter
 - Iteration: Number of iterations the algorithm should run.(default = 4)
 - Epsilon: Input for OpenCV approxPolyDP () function (default = 1) [detail](https://www.programmersought.com/article/1309195733/)
 ![Execute](result/setting.PNG)
 ## RoadMap
-- Load exist annotation from json file
 - Implement more image segmentation algorithm
 - CI
   - I have no experience on CI, if anyone is willing to help on this, it would be great help to me